dbaflight/shishihighschoolpassword/README.md

 # shishihighschoolpassword
 shishihighschool wifi username and password
-This repo includes some of the username and password of shishihighscool wifi system. wifi name: shishihighscool
+<br>This repo includes some of the username and password of shishihighscool wifi system.
+<br>wifi name: shishihighscool
-You may connect to this wifi in shishi high school (wenmiao campus)
+<br>You may connect to this wifi in shishi high school (wenmiao campus)